Duchenne Muscular Dystrophy Program

 Duchenne causes progressive loss of muscle function throughout the body.

-To date, currently approved therapies for Duchenne have not shown considerable increases in dystrophin production and often fail to widely distribute across muscle tissue.2-5
+Currently approved exon skipping therapies for Duchenne have not shown considerable increases in dystrophin production and often fail to widely distribute across muscle tissue.3-6

 Heart Respiratory muscles Skeletal muscle